Neumann-N/Neumann-N.github.io/_portfolio/5-2020-Tempvari.md

 ---
-title: "The Influence of Continental Geometry and Land Surface Properties on Temperature Variability (submited)"
+title: "The Influence of Continental Geometry and Land Surface Properties on Temperature Variability (submitted)"
 permalink: /portfolio/5-2020-Tempvari
 ---